The Careful Guide to Quitting

 Regardless of how you say it, your manager should hear (a) you are making a decision and (b) there is nothing you are hinging this decision on.

-This should be a ten-minute conversation but if your manager asks for some more time to respond, give them a chance and hear them out for a few reasons:
+This should be a ten-minute conversation, but if your manager asks for some more time to respond, give them a chance and hear them out for a few reasons:

 1. You’ve just given your boss a lot of new information.
 You don’t fully know how this messes up their plans.

 2. It works in your favor.
 You don’t have all the information on how the company will respond to the news.
-If you quit in this conversation, you’ll never know what their response would have been.
+If you quit during this conversation, you’ll never know what their response would have been.

 Go!
 Go!
 Go!